Loveland, Ohio: Government

 Loveland uses a council–manager form of government.
 The Loveland City Council has seven at-large seats, elected to four-year terms in non-partisan elections held every two years.
-As of 2017, they are held by Mayor Kathy Bailey, Vice-Mayor Rob Weisgerber, and councilmembers Neal Oury, Kent Blair, Ted Phelps, Angie Settell and Tim Butler.
+As of 2025, they are held by councilmembers Kathy Bailey, John Hart, Andrew Bateman, Brian Goodyear, Sherry Hamlin, Deidre Hazelbaker and Adam Jeranek.
 Dave Kennedy is City Manager.
 Traffic cases and other misdemeanors are heard in Loveland Mayor's Court, which is presided over by a magistrate.

 At the federal level, Loveland is located within Ohio's 2nd congressional district.
 At the state level, it is also served by the 27th, 62nd, and 65th House districts; the 7th and 14th Senate districts; and the 1st and 12th appellate court districts.
 See Ohio House of Representatives and Ohio Senate for the current representatives of the respective state districts.

-According to the Loveland Code of Ordinances, the city's corporate seal consists of "the coat of arms of the state engraved in the center and the words 'City of Loveland' engraved around the edge".

-The city flag was adopted on August 27, 1974.
-It was designed by Howard A. Miller, a retired Air Force captain and vexillologist who lived in Loveland.
-Its diagonally divided field represents the three counties in which Loveland is located.
-A red heart in the center is a pun on the name of founder James Loveland; the city's year of settlement is inscribed on the heart.
-A buckeye leaf surmounts the heart, representing Ohio.

 Education

 The city's public school district, Loveland City School District, operated as separate Loveland East and Loveland West districts until 1926.
 Until 2009, Loveland High School was located in Symmes Township, just outside the city limits.
 The northern- and southernmost parts of Loveland are served by Sycamore Community School District.
 Surrounding communities lie within the boundaries of Kings Local School District (see Kings High School), Milford Exempted Village School District (Milford High School), and Little Miami Local School District (Little Miami High School).
 The city is also served by the Great Oaks Institute of Technology and Career Development and a regional vocational school district.
 There are many private schools located near Loveland, including Cincinnati Hills Christian Academy, Archbishop Moeller High School, and Ursuline Academy at the secondary level, and St. Margaret of York School, St. Columban School, and Children's Meeting House Montessori School at the elementary level.
 At the 2000 census, 24.6% of Loveland children attended private or parochial schools, the nineteenth-highest rate among Greater Cincinnati communities.

 The Public Library of Cincinnati and Hamilton County maintains a branch library in downtown Loveland, as well as a larger regional branch library in Symmes Township.
 The nearest branch of the Clermont County Public Library is in Milford.
 Warren County has no county-wide public library system, but the Mason Public Library is the nearest public library in the county.